Mimino666/tc-marathoner/README.md

 |    2 |   353.00 |   352.00 |    0.997 |     1.00 |
 |    3 |     0.00 |   294.00 |    0.000 |     1.04 |
 |------|----------|----------|----------|----------|
-Relative score of "my_solution" tag on 3 tests: 1.997
+Relative score of "solution1" tag on 3 tests: 1.997
 Average relative score: 0.66567
 You have scored zero points on 1 seeds.
 Here are some of the seeds: [3]
 ```